THE WIESBADEN ("GIANT") CODEX

 - the letter to the prelates of Mainz (Ad praelatos Moguntinenses).

-Additionally, it has the short “letter of the Villarense monks after Hildegard’s death”, which is a theological questionnaire.
+Additionally, it contains the short “letter of the Villarense monks after Hildegard’s death” in the shape a "theological questionnaire".
 (Villarense here means the Cistercian abbey of Villers-la-Ville/Brabant).

-Surprisingly enough, none of Hildegard’s prominent works in the fields of medicine and science figures in the Codex - perhaps evidence that there was a second "volume" of the compilation of her work that has not come down on us?
+Surprisingly enough, none of Hildegard’s prominent works in the fields of medicine and science are included in the Codex - perhaps evidence that there was a second "volume" of the compilation of her work that has not come down on us?